Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                reports its runtime state using a restart message.
                                Default: `False` (disabled)
+      --api-key, --ApiKey=VALUE
+                             Sets the api key that must be used to authenticate calls on the publisher REST endpoint.
+                               Default: `not set` (Key will be generated if not available)
       --doa, --disableopenapi, --DisableOpenApiEndpoint[=VALUE]
                              Disable the OPC Publisher Open API endpoint exposed by the built-in HTTP server.